billmcnamara/STM32sieve/README.md

 rescaling and graph reset complete via a single line approximation.
 Tested slightly beyond x = 10^9

-Room for improvement:
+#### Room for improvement:

-  o change int to unsigned int and continue for ever...
+o change long to long long and continue for ever...

-  o currently maximum x is 779079743
+  o currently π(10000000000); // 455052511 will cause overflow issues